kevikoech/blender_addon_tutorial/readme.rst

 The objects should move as before.

-*Keep this addon open in blender for the next step - Installing.*
+*Keep this addon open in Blender for the next step - Installing.*

 Install The Addon
 -----------------